 Keep Your Holiday Tree Safe

-A holiday tree is a popular decoration during this season, but it can also be a dangerous one too.
-Most holiday trees can be highly flammable, so it’s important to keep it away from fires or heat sources in order to avoid any major fire outbreaks.
+A holiday tree is a popular decoration this season but can also be dangerous.
+Most holiday trees can be flammable, so keeping them away from fires or heat sources is essential to avoid significant fire outbreaks.
 The lights that surround the tree can also become a liability.
 Read on to learn more about decoration & light safety.

 Be Smart About Decorations & Lights

 Holiday decorations and lights are a big part of the season, with most wrapping their holiday trees and homes with them.
-It’s important, however, to inspect all lights and wires in order to find any issues with them before they are set up for the season.
+It’s essential, however, to inspect all lights and wires to find any issues with them before they are set up for the season.
 Use appropriate lights and cords too.
-If they are going outside, ensure that they are specifically meant for the cold weather found outdoors.
-Don’t overload electrical circuits, and you may want to turn the lights off when you go to sleep or leave the home too.
+If they go outside, ensure they are specifically meant for the cold weather outdoors.
+Don’t overload electrical circuits; you may want to turn the lights off when you sleep or leave home too.

 Don’t Play With Fire

-Most of us enjoy a nice warm fireplace during the winter season, and the same goes with the ambience that candles provide as well.
+Most of us enjoy a lovely warm fireplace during winter; the same goes for candles’ ambiance.
 However, it’s always important to stay safe around fire.
 Don’t place gifts or decorations too close to a live fireplace or candle.
-If you have a fireplace, get the chimney checked and cleaned properly.
-Having a fire extinguisher close-by is always a good idea too.
+If you have a fireplace, get the chimney checked and cleaned correctly.
+Having a fire extinguisher close by is always a good idea too.

 The Bottom Line on Keeping Your Home Safe During The Holidays